 That is why inflation feels like a tax even when nobody sends you a bill.
 Your labour stays real.
 Your effort stays real.
 The hours of your life are very real.
 Yet the money you are paid in can quietly lose value year after year.
 When that happens your savings are not standing still.
 They are moving backwards.

 For many South Africans this is not theoretical.
-You can see it in daily life.
 You can see it in school fees, rates, fuel, electricity, imported goods, and the cost of living generally.
 You can also see it in the long-run weakening of the rand against stronger global benchmarks.
 The question is not whether inflation exists.
 The question is how you defend yourself against it without having to become a full-time trader.

 The reason many people see Bitcoin as a hedge is not because it has a smooth price chart.
 It does not.
 The reason is that Bitcoin is scarce in a way fiat currency is not.
 There will only ever be 21 million bitcoin.
 That supply does not get revised because a committee decides the economy needs a bit more liquidity.
 It does not get expanded because an election is coming.
 It does not get diluted because the state needs to finance itself more comfortably.